taiwangoldcard/website/content/faq/application.md

 ## How do I decide the duration to apply for (1-3 years)?
 You select this during the application process.
 You could go for a shorter duration if you have concrete plans.
-Otherwise, it’s probably better to go for a longer duration - this costs more, but delays the hassle of finding the next visa (or going through the gold card application process again).
+Otherwise, it’s probably better to go for a longer duration.
+There is no justification needed on how long you'd like to stay.
+This costs more, but delays the hassle of finding the next visa (or going through the gold card application process again).

 ## I currently live in Taiwan.
 Does my professional services/sole proprietor/dividend income count towards the salary requirement for Gold Card application?
 TBA